-Safety Management Manual of Air Traffic Service Provider was reviewed and unsatisfactory areas were discussed with the members of the Safety Management team of AASL in two virtual meetings organized by the ANS section of CAASL.
+Safety Management Manual of Air Traffic Service Provider was reviewed, and unsatisfactory areas were discussed with the members of the Safety Management team of AASL in two virtual meetings organised by the ANS section of CAASL.

+A summary of other safety management activities carried out by the unit during the years is listed as follows;
-Reviewed the ADS-B (Out) Safety Assessment Report of the ATS Provider (AASL) conducted for the approval of ADS-B (Out) Implementation in Sri Lanka.

-Reviewed the Safety Review conducted by the ATS provider.

-Reviewed the Safety Assessment Report conducted by the ATS Provider (AASL) based on the Runway Incursion occurred at BIA.

-Reviewed the Safety Assessment Report of the ATS Provider (AASL) conducted for the approval of Stop Bar operations at BIA.

-Senior Civil Aviation Inspector (SCAI) - ATMSP, Civil Aviation Inspector (CAI) -CNS and Civil Aviation Inspector - ATMOP participated in a Training on Safety Management System, held on 20th to 24th Jan 2020 at CAASL.
+- Reviewed the ADS-B (Out) Safety Assessment Report of the ATS Provider (AASL) conducted for the approval of ADS-B (Out) Implementation in Sri Lanka. - Reviewed the Safety Review conducted by the ATS provider. - Reviewed the Safety Assessment Report conducted by the ATS Provider (AASL) based on the Runway Incursion occurred at BIA. - Reviewed the Safety Assessment Report of the ATS Provider (AASL) conducted for the approval of Stop Bar operations at BIA. - Senior Civil Aviation Inspector (SCAI) - ATMSP, Civil Aviation Inspector (CAI) -CNS and Civil Aviation Inspector - ATMOP participated in a Training on Safety

-ANs Inspectors participated in the Webinar on Inspector Competency Building Framework, conducted by COSCAP - SA on 22nd May 2020.

-Civil Aviation Inspector - AIS participated in the ICAO webinar on New ICAO methodology for assessing and reporting RWY surface conditions on 26th May.

-Senior Civil Aviation Inspector - AIS and Civil Aviation Inspector - AIS participated in the ICAO webinar on SNOWTAM on 28th May.

-ANS Inspectors participated in the Webinar - Fundamentals of Air Navigation Services (for MET, CNS and PBN) conducted by the ICAO APAC Regional office.

-SCAI - ATMSP, CAI - ATMSP, CAI - AIS, CAI - ATMTECH completed the mentioned PBN Training programmes conducted by the ICAO.

-Director/ANS (DANS), SCAI-ATMSP, Two CAI-AISs, CAI-ATMTECH, CAIA-TMOP and CAI-ATMSP participated in the COSCAP SA Webinar on Sharing of Best Practices - Surveillance during COVID.

-SCAI-AIS, SCAI-ATMSP and Two CAI-AISs participated in the COSCAP SA Webinar on New Global Reporting Format for Runway Surface.

-SCAI-ATMSP and CAI-ATMSP participated in the NANP Seminar Video Teleconference.

-D/ANS and SCAI-ATMSP participated in the 12th Meeting of APAC FPP Steering Committee.

-SCAI-ATMSP participated in a Webinar on Safety Risk Analysis (AGA) conducted by COSCAP SA.

-Senior Civil Aviation Inspectors and Civil Aviation Inspectors of ANS section participated in the Webinar on Certification and Licensing of ANS conducted by COSCAP SA.

-Senior Civil Aviation Inspectors and Civil Aviation Inspectors of ANS section participated in the Webinar series conducted by COSCAP SA on Auditing and Inspection of ANSPs, ANS Safety
+- Management System, held on 20th to 24th Jan 2020 at CAASL. - ANs Inspectors participated in the Webinar on Inspector Competency Building Framework, conducted by COSCAP - SA on 22nd May 2020. - Civil Aviation Inspector AIS participated in the ICAO webinar on New ICAO methodology for assessing and reporting RWY surface conditions on 26th May. - Senior Civil Aviation Inspector AIS and Civil Aviation Inspector - AIS participated in the ICAO webinar on SNOWTAM on 28th May. - ANS Inspectors participated in the Webinar - Fundamentals of Air Navigation Services (for MET, CNS and PBN) conducted by the ICAO APAC Regional office. - SCAI ATMSP, CAI ATMSP, CAI - AIS, CAI - ATMTECH completed the mentioned PBN Training programmes conducted by the ICAO. - Director/ANS (DANS), SCAI-ATMSP, Two CAI-AISs, CAI-ATMTECH, CAIA-TMOP and CAI-ATMSP participated in the COSCAP SA Webinar on Sharing of Best Practices - Surveillance during COVID. - SCAI-AIS, SCAI-ATMSP and Two CAI-AISs participated in the COSCAP SA Webinar on New Global Reporting Format for Runway Surface. - SCAI-ATMSP and CAI-ATMSP participated in the NANP Seminar Video Teleconference - D/ANS and SCAI-ATMSP participated in the 12th Meeting of APAC FPP Steering Committee. - SCAI-ATMSP participated in a Webinar on Safety Risk Analysis (AGA) conducted by COSCAP SA. - Senior Civil Aviation Inspectors and Civil Aviation Inspectors of ANS section participated in the Webinar on Certification and Licensing of ANS conducted by COSCAP SA. - Senior Civil Aviation Inspectors and Civil Aviation Inspectors of ANS section participated in the Webinar series conducted by COSCAP SA on

-Oversight Strategy and Implementation Plan, approval of ANS Training Organization, training devices & programs, restart and Recovery of ANS Operations Following COVID-19

-CAI-AIS participated in the webinar on Introduction to Global Aviation Safety Plan (GASP) 2020 - 2022.

-DANS & SCAI-ATMSP participated in the meeting conducted by EASA EU - SA ATM Master Planning project & the Bi - lateral web meeting with Sri Lanka regarding the same subject.
+- Auditing and Inspection of ANSPs, ANS Safety Oversight Strategy and Implementation Plan, approval of ANS Training Organisation, training devices & programmes, restart and Recovery of ANS Operations Following COVID-19. - CAI-AIS participated in the webinar on Introduction to Global Aviation Safety Plan (GASP) 2020 - 2022. - DANS & SCAI-ATMSP participated in the meeting conducted by EASA EU - SA ATM Master Planning project & the Bi - lateral web meeting with Sri Lanka regarding the same subject.